Luxembourgish euro coins

 Luxembourgish euro coins feature three different designs, though they all contain the portrait or effigy of Grand Duke Henri of Luxembourg.
 The designs, by Yvette Gastauer-Claire, also contain the 12 stars of the European flag, the year of imprint and the name of the country in the Luxembourgish language: Lëtzebuerg.

-The Grand Duke Henri of Luxembourg appears on the coins facing to the left.
+The Grand Duke Henri appears on the coins facing to the left.
+(Note: In heraldry, directions are often described as they would appear to the bearer of a coat of arms, rather than as they would appear to the viewer.
+Therefore, coin descriptions will use "facing to the left" when it would appear to the layperson that the person depicted is facing to the right.)
 As he only became Grand Duke in 2000 following the abdication of his father, Jean, Henri was not featured on the Luxembourg franc, with the exception of a 500 francs commemorative coin minted in 7,500 copies to commemorate his accession to the throne.
 Jean's portrait on the francs showed him facing to the right, and it is common in a number of countries for successive monarchs to alternate the direction they faced on coins.

-Having abdicated on 3 October 2025, Grand Duke Henri's effigy will be replaced by that of his successor, Guillaume, in 2026.
-The new design of the coins was revealed on 26 September 2025.
+Having abdicated on 3 October 2025, Grand Duke Henri's effigy will be replaced by that of his successor, Guillaume V, starting on 13 July 2026.
+The first coin bearing his likeness was minted in his presence at the Monnaie de Paris factory in Pessac, Gironde, on 7 July 2026.
+Grand Duke Guillaume appears on the coins facing to the right.